chrlutz/apt-repos/docs/Configuration.md

 ### Suite (mandatory)

 The unique suite-id.
 This field is aimed to be a short human readable identifier of a suite.
 It consist of the following parts "*repository*:*suitename*".
 For both parts *repository* and *suitename* you are free to choose the name you like - in particular these names don't need to be connected to the physical repository- or suitenames defined in the entry *SourcesList*.
 However please consider that the *repository* part can be used to select multiple suites with one suite-selector.
-It is suggested to use the *repository* part to define as a group of suites that are (at least logically) parts of the same repository.
+It is suggested to use the *repository* part to define a group of suites that are (at least logically) parts of the same repository.
 The *suitename* part would be in most cases identical to the *suitename* used in the SourcesList-Entry, but could also differ in order to be able to produce uniq suite-id's.

 ### Tags (optional)